When to Stop Feeding Baby Formula: A Guide for Parents

 - Avoid giving your baby juice or soda, which can be high in added sugars and lead to cavities.

-- Offer nutrient-dense foods high in vitamins and minerals, such as iron-rich meats and calcium-rich dairy products, to help support your baby's growth and development.
+- To support your baby's growth and development, offer nutrient-dense foods high in vitamins and minerals, such as iron-rich meats and calcium-rich dairy products.

 Remember, every baby is different, and it's essential to follow your baby's cues when it comes to feeding.
 If your baby seems hungry or is not interested in solid foods, it's okay to continue formula feeding for a little longer.
 With patience and persistence, your baby will eventually transition to solid foods.